 Fall is "truly the new wedding season," Brides magazine has declared.

-You're in love and you're engaged, but are you really ready for married life?
+If you're engaged, in love and preparing for the big day, how do you know you're really ready for married life?

-Nick and Vanessa Lachey recently revealed they went to a therapist before they wed to help them understand how to communicate with each other, calling it “super helpful.”
+Nick and Vanessa Lachey last year revealed they went to a therapist before they wed to help them understand how to communicate with each other, calling it “super helpful.”

 But if it’s a good match to start with, don’t couples just instinctively know how to have good relationship?
 Not necessarily, said Liz Higgins, a licensed marriage and family therapist in Dallas, Texas, who offers premarital counseling and specializes in millennial couples.

 “There are definitely elements of many healthy couples that can make them have a strong solid foundation,” Higgins told TODAY.
 “But every single couple — no matter how healthy, happy and into each other they are — are going to experience conflict at one point or another.”

 Here are nine things she wants couples to know before getting married:

 1. Your spouse is not going to complete you.

 That famous line from “Jerry Maguire” sounds romantic, but don’t expect your partner to complete your life, Higgins said.

 “It’s really important for you to focus on you — not in a selfish way, not in a way that disregards your partner, but in a way where you understand taking care of yourself is going to help you bring your best self to your relationship,” Higgins said.